Noctis/kickstart-app/docs/cookbook/New_Console_Command.md

 # Creating a New Console Command

-To add a new command, one must:
+To add a new command, you must:

 * create a new class within the `src/Console/Command` directory, which extends the `Noctis\KickStart\Console\Command\AbstractCommand` class,